-Activities of Branch, Affiliate and Correspondent Bank Personnel dled by the bank's dealer department, which has been approved for distribution by the dealer department's municipal securities principal; and,
+Activities of Branch, Affiliate and Correspondent Bank Personnel dled by the bank's dealer department, which has been approved for distribution by the dealer department's municipal securities principal; and, establish contact between the customer and the dealer department.

 Bank employees who are not qualified municipal securities representatives may perform certain limited functions in connection with the marketing of municipal securities.
 Namely, such persons may: